-Contract Tracing, Quarantines, and Personal Safety Expectations
+Contact Tracing, Quarantines, and Personal Safety Expectations

 Canyons has taken every precaution in response to the COVID-19 pandemic with the goal of providing healthy, safe, and welcoming learning and work environments for students and employees.
 We have invested more than $1 million in personal protective equipment and hired additional custodial personnel to clean schools and buses throughout the day.
-Through contact tracing, a corps of school nurses and administrators support local health officials in sleuthing out possible exposures in an effort to break chains of transmission before they take hold.
+Through contact tracing and rapid COVID testing, a corps of school nurses and administrators support local health officials in sleuthing out possible exposures in an effort to break chains of transmission before they take hold.
 When taken together with other measures, such as the use of face coverings, physical distancing, air filtration upgrades and disinfection techniques, Canyons is using powerful tools to safeguard our schools and communities.
 Families and employees play an important role in ensuring adherence to our safety protocols, and here’s how:

 Face Coverings – Utah Public Health Order